February 2012 – Current

 The Dance-O-Mat is a coin operated dance floor that anyone can use.
 A coin-operated ex-laundromat washing machine powers four speakers which surround a custom-made dance floor.

-To use the Dance-O-Mat, bring any device with a headphone jack such as an Ipod, phone or Mp3 player and plug it into the converted washing machine, insert $2 to activate the power and get dancing!
-(Full instructions are located below).
-If you need to charge
+To use the Dance-O-Mat, people bring any device with a headphone jack such as an Ipod, phone or Mp3 player and plug it into the converted washing machine, insert $2 to activate the power and get dancing!

 Gap Filler created this project to respond to the lack of spaces for dance post-quake and bring people, life and energy back to the central city.
 Thousands of people have used the Dance-O-Mat, even Prince Charles and Camilla in November 2012 on their Royal Jubilee tour.
 With dancing ranging from salsa to flamenco, break dance, swing, ceroc, belly dancing, random all-ages discos and the SUPERHERO DANCE SQUAD, Dance-O-Mat brought many smiles to people’s faces, right up against the red zone.
 Local choreographers and teachers also used the floor to work out in the open with their students.